 |4x6||3 1/2 x 5 1/2|

 Cedar fence boards still come rough on one side and smooth on the two edges and one side.
 We now have designations for these boards: S4S is surfaced four sides; S1S2E is surfaced one side and two edges, etc. T&G denotes tongue and groove.
 Along with the smooth lumber came lumber stamps which designated where the lumber was milled, its grade, moisture content when surfaced and species.
 All framing lumber used in residential and commercial applications must have the grade stamps visible for building inspectors to view.
 For those who cut their own lumber, check with your local jurisdiction for rules on lumber grading; an engineer may have to be hired to approve the grade.
 A 2x4's grade is: Construction, Standard, Stud, Utility or Economy.
-In larger sizes the grades are referred to as Numbers 1, 2, 3 and Economy.
+In larger sizes the grades are referred to as Numbers 1, 2, 3 and # 4 is Economy.
 In house construction grades such as #2 and better are used for studs, joists and rafters and #3 is used for plates and joists and rafters for short spans.
 Economy is only allowed for strapping walls, etc. where no structural integrity is needed.

-While on the subject of dimension lumber, today a common product is pressure treated wood (PTW) that is treated with a toxic chemical (forced deep into the wood through pressure) to protect it from pests in the soil, which can attack wood for up to 40 years.
+While on the subject of dimension lumber, today a common product is pressure treated wood (PTW) that is treated with a toxic chemical (forced deep into the wood through pressure) to protect it from pests in the soil, which can protect it for up to 40 years.
 In some dry areas PTW foundations are also approved for houses.
 PTW does not protect the wood from the elements (air, water, etc).
 This is best done with the use of exterior finishes such as stains, paints, and clear finishes containing ultra violet (UV) inhibitors, such as Thompson's Water Seal and Cetol.

 Cedar is a good choice of wood species as a finish material on an exterior surface, such as siding, shingles and fences.
 Cedar has natural oils, which stand up to a certain extent to the weather.
 Cedar has a tendency to grey as it weathers if unprotected.
 This is a natural protection to a point.
 Cedar is best stained rather than painted.
 A painter once told me that on my house we should stain the cedar trim and in two years or so when it weathers, cover it with an exterior acrylic latex paint, which I've done.
 Cedar comes in most of the same sizes as dimension lumber.
 It is quite common in fence board sizes of 1x6, 8 and 10 inches, actual sizes if purchasing the rough sizes or trimmed down to 3/4"x 5 1/2", 7 1/2" and 9 1/4".
 Cedar is not a structural material; in other words it doesn't have the strength to support floor and roof loads as does hemlock, Douglas fir, some of the pines and spruces.